mklb/fancy-project-playbook/README.md

 These are some documents that we use at Fancy Ventures to quickly start, develop & market a new project.

 ## Team communication
-We use[Slack](slack.com) with following extensions.
+We use [Slack](slack.com) with following extensions.
 All bots are pushing messages in our #notifications channel so all other channels don´t get distracted.

 - Github: https://slack.com/apps/A0F7YS2SX-github
 - Google Analytics stats: https://slack.com/apps/A0G0Q15F1-arc